tripleonard/wireguard-cloudformation/README.md

 * Launch the `wireguard-eip-master.json` template first.
 It will export the elastic IP used by the `wireguard-master.json`template (so you can conveniently use the same public IP).
 * Your VPC's default security group ID

+Of Note:

-The default AMI is Amazon Linux 2.
+* The default AMI is Amazon Linux 2
+* This sets up the server as a DNS resolver with unbound

 Steps: